Also known as the Musée National d'Art Moderne, Europe's largest modern art museum is celebrated for its impressive collection of 120,000 contempo...

-The construction of the Grand Palais began in 1897 as part of the Universal Exposition of 1900, the world fair held in Paris at the start of the 19th century.
-After a competition between architects to propose the best design, four men were selected to undergo the daunting task of completing such a massive construction project in only three years.
-Upon its completion in 1900, the Grand Palais drew widespread attention for its architectural blend of steel, stone, and glass to blend classicism and modernity, as well as diverse decorative artwork.
-In the many years since its establishment, the Grand Palais has undergone a number of transformations; it served as a military hospital in World War I, was damaged during a fire in 1944, received historic monument status in 2000, and underwent extensive refurbishment in the late twentieth century.
-The Grand Palais' impressive architectural stature, renowned exhibitions, and engaging events draw approximately 2 million visitors each year.
+The construction of the Grand Palais began in 1897 as part of the Universal Exposition of 1900, the world fair held in Paris.
+Upon completion in 1900, the Grand Palais drew widespread attention for its architectural blend of steel, stone, and glass that blended classicism and modernity, as well as its diverse decorative artwork.
+Over the decades, the Grand Palais has served as a military hospital in World War I, was damaged during a fire in 1944, received historic monument status in 2000, and underwent significant renovations in the early 21st century.

 Exhibition - Amadeo de Souza-Cardoso